fedhere/PUI2017_fb55/HW2_fb55/README.md

 - [Appendix A](http://greenteapress.com/thinkpython/html/thinkpython021.html) of _Think Python_ by Allen Downey (2012)
   The full PDF and HTML versions of the book can be found [here](http://greenteapress.com/wp/think-python/)

-- The markdown I prepared with tips on how to ask, and answer a coding or computational question: [PUI2016_fb55/blob/master/HowToAskACodingQuestion.md](https://github.com/fedhere/PUI2016_fb55/blob/master/HowToAskACodingQuestion.md)
+- The markdown I prepared with tips on how to ask and answer a coding or computational question: [PUI2016_fb55/blob/master/HowToAskACodingQuestion.md](https://github.com/fedhere/PUI2016_fb55/blob/master/HowToAskACodingQuestion.md)

 ## ASSIGNMENTS: